AutoStore

-AutoStore AS is a Norwegian manufacturer of automated storage and retrieval systems (AS/RS).
+AutoStore AS is a Norwegian manufacturer of automated storage and retrieval systems (AS/RS), that combine automation, software and AI to enable intelligent fulfillment.
 The company is headquartered in Nedre Vats, Norway, and operates globally with offices in Europe, the United States, Asia, and Australia.
-As of 2024, it has more than 1,000 employees and reported annual revenue of $601 million.
+As of 2026, it has more than 1,000 employees and a global install base of nearly 1,950 systems in over 60 countries.
 AutoStore is publicly traded on the Oslo Stock Exchange under the ticker symbol AUTO.OL.

 History

 AutoStore was founded in 1995.
 When IT entrepreneur Jakob Hatteland began selling computer components from a barn in Nedre Vats, his business, Hatteland Group, became Northern Europe’s largest distributor of electronic components.
 When a newly constructed warehouse reached full capacity within one month, Hatteland's technical director, Ingvar Hognaland, developed a compact robotic storage solution, which became the basis of AutoStore’s technology.

 In 2000, Arrow Electronics acquired Hatteland Electronic, allowing Hatteland Group to invest further in AutoStore.
 The first commercial AutoStore system was installed in 2005 at Elotec, a Norwegian security equipment supplier.

 In 2017, EQT acquired AutoStore for NOK 4 billion and later sold it in 2019 for NOK 15 billion to Thomas H. Lee Partners and EQT Private Equity, making AutoStore Norway’s first unicorn.
 In 2021, SoftBank purchased 40% of the company for NOK 23 billion.

 AutoStore became listed on the Oslo Stock Exchange in October 2021, marking Norway’s largest IPO in two decades.

 In 2023, CEO Karl Johan Lier retired and was succeeded by Mats Hovland Vikse.

+In 2024, AutoStore opened a new U.S. headquarters in Salem, New Hampshire.

 Acquisitions and innovations

-AutoStore acquired the Denver-based software company Locai in 2019, rebranding it in 2022 as the QubIt Fulfillment Platform.
+AutoStore acquired the Denver-based software company Locai in 2019, rebranding it in 2022 as the Qubit Fulfillment Platform.
 In 2021, it launched its Innovation Hub in Karmøy, Norway.

-In 2022, AutoStore introduced Pio a robotic solution for small and mid-sized businesses.
-In 2024, it opened a new U.S. headquarters in Salem, New Hampshire, a development reported by Yahoo Finance.
+In 2022, AutoStore introduced Pio, a robotic solution for small and mid-sized businesses that historically were unable to implement the original cube-storage technology due to its large footprint and the significant upfront capital investment it required.
+Pio combined a compact system footprint with a robot as a service model, charging customers for each item retrieved from the storage system.

 In 2025, the company launched its Multi-Temperature Solution for cold and frozen storage and CarouselAI, an AI-powered picking solution co-developed with Berkshire Grey.